Abdul Waheed Kakar

-His appointment came in response to the sudden death of tenuring army chief, General Asif Nawaz, and notably superseded five senior high ranking army generals with more years of seniority.
+Notably, Kakar superseded five senior high ranking army generals with more years of seniority.
 General Kakar oversaw the national general elections, after he secured the resignations of President Ghulam Ishaq Khan and Prime Minister Nawaz Sharif to resolve the Constitutional crisis in 1993.

 Biography

-Abdul Waheed Kakar was born into a Pashtun family of the Kakar tribe in the suburbs of Peshawar, North-West Frontier Province in India on 23 March 1937.
+Abdul Waheed Kakar was born into a Pashtun family of the Abdullah Zai (Male Zai), in the Shahābzai Kakar tribe village of Zhob, Balochistan in British India (now, Pakistan) on 23 March 1937.
 His tribe, Kakar, originally hailed from Zhob, Baluchistan in Pakistan, and was fluent in Pashto.
 His family later had migrated to North and eventually found a way to be settled in Peshawar.